 The effective range of the .30-30 is about 150-170 yards.
 Some of the wizzy new Magnums can outperform this by roughly 300 percent, at least on paper.
 But can the hunter outperform the .30-30?
 Can you?

-The .30-30 WCF (Winchester Center Fire), originally a black powder cartridge, was a hot little number when first debuted in 1895 but today's hunters complain about this "obsolete" antique.
+The .30-30 WCF (Winchester Center Fire) was a hot little number when first debuted in 1895 but today's hunters complain about this "obsolete" antique.
 Standard wisdom states this cartridge is best contained within a range of 100-175 yards.
-A .30-30 will push a 150-170 grain bullet out at approximately 2200 fps or so.
-With a 150 yard zero, the bullet will be about two inches above line of sight at 100 yards and around five inches low at 200.
+A .30-30 will push a 150-170 bullet out at approximately 2200 fps or so.
+With a 150 yard zero, the bullet will be about two inches above line of sight and around five inches low at 200.

 Few hunters possess enough shooting skill that warrants better performance than this.
 Are you one of them?
 Find out with the .30-30 Drill.

 Begin by getting a good 150 yard zero for that anemic .30-30 (or whatever your favorite hunting rifle is chambered in.)
 Set up a Y-ring steel target at 150 yards.
 If you don't have a quality, self-resetting steel target that is about 8-10 inches in diameter, a paper dinner plate at 150 yards makes an ersatz substitute.
 Get a shooting timer, or a buddy with a whistle and stop watch, to record the time.

 Start from standing up.
 On the start signal adopt a sitting position and fire one aimed shot at the plate.
 Stand back up and repeat the drill for a total of three shots.
 After completing this three string/three round sequence from the sitting position, do it again adopting and shooting from prone.